def1de/def1de/README.md

 - Backend systems with **Rust or Python (Flask)**
 - Performance-oriented **C/C++ or Rust** development
 - Open-source tooling for Linux environments
-- Low-level and systems-focused projects
+- Low-level systems and performance-oriented software

 ---